Online-Initiated Sexual Abuse of Children – Some Troubling Statistics

 How Children’s Rights Lawyers Can Help

 If your child is sexually abused, you should obviously contact law enforcement to report it.
 You should also learn more about your legal rights and options in addition to the criminal justice system.
-In order to do so, contact the children’s rights lawyers at Gomez Trial Attorneys today for a free case evaluation.
+In order to do so, contact the children’s rights lawyers at The Gomez Law Firm today for a free case evaluation.